-The whiskers on the cat's face are much longer than the cat's fur, even in cats with long coats.
+The whiskers on the cat’s face are much longer than the cat’s fur, even in cats with long coats.
 However, their length is not arbitrary.
-The whiskers on both sides of the cat's mouth cover a distance that is almost equal to the width of the cat.
+The whiskers on both sides of the cat’s mouth cover a distance almost equal to the cat’s width.

-This is a very important characteristic because cats must be able to have agile movements when they hunt.
-To do this, they must be able to make fast decisions when it comes to their whereabouts and their movements.
+This is a significant characteristic because cats must be agile when hunting.
+To do this, they must be able to make fast decisions regarding their whereabouts and movements.

 How Whiskers Work

 Cats can move their whiskers to get more accurate information about objects.
-Each whisker has a set of muscles, which support the individual movement of each whisker.
+Each whisker has a set of muscles that support the individual movement of each whisker.

-If you want to see whiskers in action, take a look at this video of how a cat's whiskers move in slow motion.
-Filming this in slow motion was necessary because the movement is extremely fast, so it's very easy to miss with the naked eye.
+If you want to see whiskers in action, watch this video of how a cat’s whiskers move slowly.
+Filming this in slow motion was necessary because the movement was swift making it easy to miss with the naked eye.

 Whiskers Complete the Cat’s Eyesight

-Cats have extremely acute eyesight, but this is mainly adapted for far-sight.
-In fact, cats are not able to see the objects that are located closer than 12 inches to them in great detail.
+Cats have incredibly acute eyesight, but this is mainly adapted for far-sight.
+In fact, cats are not able to see objects that are located closer than 12 inches to them in great detail.

-Now that you know the purpose and ability that whiskers have, let's go into the role of leg whiskers.
+Now that you know the purpose and ability of whiskers, let’s go into the role of leg whiskers.

-These are also known as carpal whiskers even though some call them cat elbow whiskers because they are located on the underside of the cat's wrist area.
-Their role is to provide the cat with information about objects within its grasp, like the cat's prey.
+These are also known as carpal whiskers, even though some call them cat elbow whiskers because they are on the underside of the cat’s wrist.
+They give the cat information about objects within its grasp, like the cat’s prey.

 This is extremely important because it helps the cat act very quickly as a response to the movement of its prey, which helps the cat be a better hunter.

 You may have seen your pet cat doing this with toys, pillows, or even your arm.
-While this type of behavior we identify as playing, it actually comes from the cat's hunting abilities.
+This behavior we identify as playing comes from the cat’s hunting abilities.